-While organizing my safe, I placed a Leupold VX-3i LRP rifle scope mounted in a ZRODelta DLOC mount on top of an upright rifle box.
-While leaning down and diving back into the safe, I butt-checked the box with my thicc curves and sent the scope flying.
+While organizing my safe recently, I placed a Leupold VX-3i LRP rifle scope mounted in a ZRODelta DLOC mount on top of an upright rifle box.
+While leaning down and diving back into the safe, I hip-checked the box with my thicc curves and sent the scope flying.

-It fell like a sack of rocks from my full shoulder height of about five feet to the hard floor below.
+It fell like a box of rocks from my full shoulder height of about five feet onto the hard floor below.

-In fact, it landed so squarely that it hit and stuck there dead, staying right freakin’ there.
+The scope landed squarely, precisely on the objective lens with a heart-skip-inducing CRACK.
+In fact, it landed so squarely that it hit and stuck there, dead, staying right freakin’ there.
 No bounce, no tipping over.

 I picked the scope up and the lens cap was destroyed.
 The objective bell had smashed right through it.
 This was a hard, solid impact.

 But everything seemed fine at first glance.
-No visible marks on the objective lens.
+There were no visible marks on the objective lens.

-And when I took it with me on the next range trip, the VX-3i went back onto the Strasser RS14 Evolution rifle that I had been testing and the scope’s zero was still dead-on.
-Moving it to other review rifles since and sending hundreds more rounds downrange, it’s still 100% as good as new.
-Excellent.
+When I took it with me on my next trip to the range, the VX-3i went back onto the Strasser RS14 Evolution rifle that I had been testing and the scope’s zero was still dead-on.
+Moving it to other rifles since and sending hundreds more rounds downrange, it’s still performs 100% as good as new.